 - Pastel Domination

-Relieve your barbie dream by delving into the loungewear theme of the 90s — pastel domination is real.
-Contemporary pastel looks are observable in loungewear, matching sets and sweatsuits, etc. A trend sure to bloom fully by Spring 2022, includes sherbet lemon chiffon, pink ruffles, and sheer beige tulles.
+Relive your barbie dream by delving into the loungewear theme of the 90s — pastel domination is real.
+Contemporary pastel looks are observable in loungewear, matching sets, sweatsuits, etc. A trend sure to bloom fully by Spring 2022, includes sherbet lemon chiffon, pink ruffles, and sheer beige tulles.

-Outfit Idea: Purple crop top with matching straight-legged pants and a pastel green baggy blazer completed with funky purple sunglasses to give your look an edge.
+Outfit Idea: Purple crop top with matching straight-legged jeans or pants and a pastel green baggy blazer completed with funky purple sunglasses to give your look an edge.

 - Pink is the New Black